Château Haut-Marbuzet - Saint-Estèphe 2021

 About the wine:

 The first impression is one of maturity, a blend of blackcurrant, blackberry, and black cherry.
 The attack confirms this, but the palate and finish reveal a wine that is very structured, straightforward, firm, and intense.
 The flavor profile is enriched with spices and menthol.
-While some young wines seem “ready to drink,” this is a classic bottle that will need time to develop.
+While some young wines seem “ready to drink,” this is a classic wine that will need time to develop.

 Yves Beck